-To see the second part, consider again the example of Figure 6 and suppose $\beta$ 's fact sets are as in that example.
-Assume that $\alpha$ is more adept than $\beta$ ; in particular, all logical implications of $\beta$ 's facts are also available as facts to $\alpha$ .
-As shown earlier, it is optimal for the receiver to constrain $\beta$ to only reveal facts about citizen 3, giving a Hall deficit of 2.
-The receiver is better off against $\alpha$ because she can ask him simply to reveal whether or not a majority benefits from the bill, one of which is an available fact for $\alpha$ in every state.
+To see the second part, consider again the example of Figure 6 and suppose β 's fact sets are as in that example.
+Assume that α is more adept than β ; in particular, all logical implications of the facts available to β in each state x count as facts that are available to α in that state.
+As shown earlier, it is optimal for the receiver to constrain β to reveal only facts about citizen 3, giving a Hall deficit of 2.
+The receiver is better off against α because she can simply ask him to reveal whether or not a majority benefits from the bill, one of which is an available fact for α in every state.
 This results in a Hall deficit of six and gives the receiver her ideal payoffs.
+21